Some questions that are frequently asked. Feel free to contact us if you can't find your answer.

 Our faculty is made up of specialist doctors, registered nurses, anaesthetic technicians and paramedics.
 Tutors are either New Zealand Resuscitation Council qualified instructors and/or currently employed in a clinical education role within an acute-care setting or tertiary academic institution.
-All of our tutors are active in clinical practice in areas such as emergency medicine, anaesthesia, intensive care, coronary care, aeromedical retrieval, remote / hostile enviornments, ambulance or members of hospital cardiac arrest teams.
+All of our tutors are active in clinical practice in areas such as emergency medicine, anaesthesia, intensive care, coronary care, aeromedical retrieval, remote / hostile environments, ambulance or members of hospital cardiac arrest teams.

 Who are your courses endorsed by?

 Our courses are endorsed by The Royal New Zealand College of General Practitioners (RNZCGP), Royal New Zealand College of Urgent Care (RNZCUC), New Zealand Dental Association (NZDA), and the New Zealand Society of Cosmetic Medicine (NZSCM).
 Our ACLS Refresher is an accredited CPD workshop approved by the Australasian College for Emergency Medicine (ACEM) and the Royal Australasian College of Surgeons (RACS), and all of our courses can be claimed under the Australian and New Zealand College of Anaesthetists (ANZCA) and the Royal Australasian College of Physicians (RACP) CPD Programmes.
-We are also approved to deliver the NZRC CORE and Modular CORE courses through our network of NZRC certified instructors.
+We are also approved to deliver the NZRC CORE ADVANCED, CORE IMMEDIATE and CORE SKILLS courses through our network of NZRC certified instructors.